bishopb/terraform-component/README.md

 [Terraform][tf-home] with immutable [Docker][docker-home] builds.

-# Getting started
+# Quickstart

-1. Clone this repository
+1. Fork this repository
 1. Create or edit an existing terraform component
 1. Deploy one or more terraform components

-Example, once you have cloned this repository:
+Example, once you have forked and cloned this repository:

 ```sh
 $ ./bin/terraform-component create my_tf_component